RRinTransportation/itsc24-rr-tutorial/index.md

 ### Acknowledgements
 We are grateful to the [REROUTE](https://reroute-project.eu/) project funded by Horizon Europe Marie Skłodowska-Curie Actions (MSCA) for financial support.
 We thank our early testers of the material: Cathy Wu’s research group, Xiaoyi Wu, Junyi Ji, Kate Sanborn, and Bidisha Ghosh's research group.
 Thank you to Vindula Jayawardana and Jung-Hoon Cho for feedback and contributing materials, to Nicholas Saunier for brainstorming, the [RERITE working group](https://rrintransportation.github.io/) for moral support, the [ITSS Educational Activities Committee](https://ieee-itss.org/educational-activities/) for dissemination, and, last but not least, to [ITSC 2024](https://ieee-itsc.org/2024/) for giving us a platform and a deadline. :)

-### Potential future topics and activities
-We simply did not have enough time to cover many important topics in the area!
-If you have suggestions for what you need to succeed in your research, we are all ears.
-Here are a few potential future topics and activities:
-- **A Special Issue on Reproducible Research in Transportation**: We are doing this!
-See our [call for papers](https://www.springeropen.com/collections/RRT24) for European Transport Research Review (ETRR).
-- **A Special Issue on Datasets and Benchmarks**: Explicitly reward creation of datasets and benchmarks that enable comparable and reproducible research in transportation.
-- **Focus groups** to identify unique reproducibility barriers for subareas within transportation (e.g., travel demand, traffic flow theory, etc.).
-- **A reproducibility checklist for transportation research**, such as for [NeurIPS](https://neurips.cc/public/guides/PaperChecklist) and [AAAI](https://aaai.org/conference/aaai/aaai-25/aaai-25-reproducibility-checklist/).
-- **Data sharing and management for RR**: What are best practices for storing data?
-How to choose a data format, and does it matter?
-How to participate in RR inspite of data with sensitive information?
-- **Reproducible Analysis**: Our analysis pipeline are getting more and more sophisticated.
-What are best practices for leveraging Jupyter or Google Colab notebooks to perform and share interactive analysis?
-- **Reproducible Reporting**: What are dynamic documents?
-Reproducible reports?
-How does someone create one?
-- **Best Practices for Peer Review and Publication**: What role do reviewers and publication policies play in reproducible research?
-How can we move the needle forward?
-What are open science checklists?
-How well are they working?
-- **Reproducibility in Machine Learning and AI**: How can we standardize and manage ML experiments for reproducibility?
-- **Addressing non-technical barriers to reproducible research**: The elephant in the room is the pressure to 'publish or perish'; researchers simply respond to the incentive structure.
-What or who can make a difference in RR?
-- **Case Studies in ITS**: Do we understand the extent of the RR issue in the field of ITS?
-How can we find out?
-What are the success stories of RR in ITS?
-What are the horror stories?
-- **Hands-on RR workshop**: Participants bring a research project and work on making it reproducible (lectures, work sessions, collaborative sessions, discussion).